-The Company's net equity value per Common Share increased to \$82.03 at March 31, 2013 from \$72.32 at the prior year end.
-With dividends reinvested at month-end net equity values, the Company's net equity value return was 15.7% in fiscal 2013, compared to a return of 1.9% in fiscal 2012.
+The Company's net equity value per Common Share increased to \$99.46 at March 31, 2014 from \$82.03 at the prior year end.
+With dividends reinvested at month-end net equity values, the Company's net equity value return was 23.2% in fiscal 2014, compared to a return of 15.7% in fiscal 2013.

-As the Company is a taxable Canadian corporation, its returns are net of a provision for income taxes on investment income and realized gains (losses) on investments, and net of a future income tax provision on the net change in unrealized appreciation of investments.
+As the Company is a taxable Canadian corporation, its returns are net of a provision for income taxes on investment income and realized gains on investments, and net of a future income tax provision on the net change in unrealized appreciation of investments.

-During the fiscal year, on a pre-tax basis, the investments managed by Jarislowsky increased 17.0%, whereas the investments managed by ValueInvest increased 21.2%.
+During the current fiscal year the investments managed by Jarislowsky had a pre-tax total return of 27.4%, whereas the investments managed by ValueInvest had a pre-tax total return of 26.5%.

-In Canadian dollar terms, in fiscal 2013, the S&P/TSX Composite Index increased 6.1%, the MSCI World Index increased 14.4% and the S&P 500 Index increased 15.9%.
-Comparatively, in fiscal 2012, the S&P/TSX Composite Index decreased 9.8%, the MSCI World Index increased 4.0% and the S&P 500 Index increased 11.6%.
-All benchmark returns are on a total return (capital gains plus dividends) basis.
+In Canadian dollar terms, in fiscal 2014, the MSCI World Index increased 30.3%, the S&P 500 Index increased 32.6%. and the S&P/TSX Composite Index increased 16.0%, Comparatively, in fiscal 2013, the MSCI World Index increased 14.4%, the S&P 500 Index increased 15.9% and the S&P/TSX Composite Index increased 6.1%.
+All benchmark returns are on a total return (capital gains plus dividends) basis, before deducting any applicable taxes.

-Operating Results - Fiscal 2013
+Operating Results - Fiscal 2014